PeterGQ/BusinessCardOCR/README.md

 problem: i am trying to extract the text from the image using pytesseract but i run into an error, "pytesseract.pytesseract.TesseractNotFoundError: tesseract is not installed or it's not in your PATH.
 See README file for more information."
 solution: i had to download the tesseract OCR and specify the path to it

+Being adaptable
+- As we all know, plans change and more importantly being adaptable is a very important skill.
+When it came to researching tools and modules, I listed out the tools that came to mind and the first results i found on the internet. some of these tools i previously listed while brainstorming did not make it to the final product because they fell short of the goal I was trying to accomplish.
+For example, NLTK library was decent but it missed key functionality that Spacy provided, like the ease of use and the speed of the model.
+Another was pytesseract because it did not have a straightforward way of including the path when i had to deploy it to the internet, which led me to use EasyOCR instead.

 Web Devlopment
 - I had many issues trying to deploy my flask app to the web.
 My goal was to accomplish this without incurring any costs, which severely limited my options.
 At first I attempted to use pythonanywhere which was recommended on an online forum.
 Everything went well up until I had install the dependencies in the pythonanywhere console.
 Apparently, I didnt have enough space on the free account so i could not use it.